hippiehunter/dblbook/src/chapter_2/literals.md

 If you need to include a quotation mark within an alpha literal, you must use two successive quotation marks.
 However, if the embedded character is different from the ones delimiting the literal, no such doubling is required.

-You may also split an alpha literal into smaller parts, with the Synergy compiler concatenating these parts if separated by blanks and tabs.
+You may also split an alpha literal into smaller parts, with the DBL compiler concatenating these parts if separated by blanks and tabs.
 Remember that alpha literals are case sensitive.

 #### Decimal Literals